perk11/runwhenidle/README.md

 ## Installation

 **Ubuntu and Debian**: Download the deb file attached to the [latest release](https://github.com/perk11/runwhenidle/releases/latest).
+**Arch**: Available in AUR: https://aur.archlinux.org/packages/runwhenidle

 Other Distros: You will need to compile runwhenidle yourself.
-AUR package is planned.

 ## Compiling